conqp/mcipc/README.md

 *HINT:* The y-component of a location may be `None`, which represents the special Minectaft vector component `'~'`.

+## Available client commands
+For a full documentation of available client commands, please refer to

+    help(Client)

+within an interactive python shell.

 ### Handling connection timeouts.
 Since version 1.2.1, you can specify an optional `timeout=<sec>` parameter on both `Query` and `RCON` clients.
 If a timeout is reached during a connection attempt, it will raise a `socket.timeout` exception.